zuplo-samples/neon-postgrest/README.md

 1. NextJS Serverless Functions for easy Typescript setup + fast runtime (Cloudflare Workers will also work).
 2. Vercel to simplify deployment (you can use Cloudflare pages too).
-3. `@supabase/postgrest-js` to construct queries using a Supabase-like SDK.
+3. [`@supabase/postgrest-js`](https://www.npmjs.com/package/@supabase/postgrest-js) to construct queries using a Supabase-like SDK.
 This sends PostgREST requests to your serverless function.
-4. `@subzerocloud/nodejs` to translate the PostgREST requests into Postgres queries.
+4. [`@subzerocloud/nodejs`](https://www.npmjs.com/package/@subzerocloud/nodejs) to translate the PostgREST requests into Postgres queries.
-5. `@neondatabase/serverless` for querying your Neon database.
+5. [`@neondatabase/serverless`](https://www.npmjs.com/package/@neondatabase/serverless) for querying your Neon database.
-6. (optional) [Zuplo](https://zuplo.com) API Gateway to proxy my serverless function.
+6. (optional) [Zuplo API Gateway](https://zuplo.com) to proxy your serverless function.
 Good place to add caching, rate limiting, DDOS/bot protection, etc so this doesn't blow up in production.
 You can find the gateway code [here](https://github.com/zuplo-samples/neon-postgrest-proxy).

 ## Why Not Use the App Directory?